RPrasetyoB/payment/README.md

 #### Technologies Used

 - **Fastify**: Fastify is used as the web framework for building the API server, providing high performance and low overhead.
-- **Prisma**: Prisma is used as the ORM (Object-Relational Mapping) to interact with the database, simplifying database operations.
+- **Prisma with PostgreSQL via Supabase**: Prisma is used as the ORM (Object-Relational Mapping) to interact with the PostgreSQL database, simplifying database operations.
+PostgreSQL database is hosted on Supabase, a platform providing a suite of tools and services built on top of PostgreSQL, simplifying database management and providing additional functionality such as authentication and real-time data handling.
 - **jsonwebtoken**: This library is used for generating and verifying JWT (JSON Web Tokens) for authentication.
 - **nanoid**: nanoid is used for generating unique user IDs.
 - **@fastify/swagger**: This plugin is used for generating Swagger documentation for the API endpoints.